 Each year in December, we present The Christine Chapon Award, otherwise known as The Frenchie.
 This award is meant to acknowledge athletes from our community who have distinguished themselves both through great running and through service to the broader community.

-In 2021, we recognized George Manning for his work as a volunteer, particularly with Running for a Better Oakland and for his relentless support of Scena’s races — including wearing our unicorn suit.
+In 2022, we recognized Norman La for his work as a volunteer, particularly with Running for a Better Oakland and for his relentless support of Scena’s races — including wearing our unicorn suit.

 The Stan Jensen Award